-Dentures should fit reasonably comfortably inside of the mouth and if for any reason they begin to become uncomfortable or cause you pain, or if they have become loose then you should make an appointment to see your dentist Hervey Bay or prosthodontist as soon as possible.
+Dentures should fit reasonably comfortably inside of the mouth and if for any reason they begin to become uncomfortable or cause you pain, or if they have become loose then you should make an appointment to see our dentist in Wide Bay Central Dental Clinic or a prosthodontist as soon as possible.
 These symptoms could mean that your denture needs to be repaired or replaced or that you have other oral health problems that may require treatment.
 If you do have an ill-fitting denture there are some things that can be done to assist in assuring you can achieve a more comfortably fitted denture.

 A denture reline is the process that occurs when a dentist or a denture lab reshapes the underside of a denture where it rests against your gums to make it more comfortable.
 They do this by adding material to the underside of the denture and shaping it to fit the gums.
 The material that is used for a reline can be either soft or hard.